mhewedy/vermin/README.md

 docker run -it -v $(pwd):/go -e GOPATH='' -e GOOS='windows' golang:latest go build
 ```
 ## Use cases:
-you use vermin when you need an easy way to obtain Linux up and running in minutes.
+Vermin can be used when you need an easy way to obtain a Linux up and running in minutes.

 For example, if you want to have an environment to try .NET Core and you don't want to mess with your own WLS installation, so you can create a VM to do whatever you want to do then remove it.

-Or if you want to try to install a Kafka cluster and you need something more than just a docker container so you can work with its different commands and settup cluster manually.
+Or if you want to try to install a Kafka cluster, and you need something more than just a docker container, so you can work with its different commands or want to practice setting up a cluster manually.

 Also, you can check [Why not Vagrant](#Why-not-Vagrant) section.